Power Minimization in Pinching-Antenna Systems under Probabilistic LoS Blockage: Conclusion

 \section{Conclusion}

 In this work, we investigated the AP-BF optimization in a multi-PA multi-user network under stochastic blockage conditions from the power saving perspective.
 For the single-PA scenario, we have proved the convexity of the problem and achieved its global optimum by the first-order PGD.
-For the general PA scenario, we derived closed-form solutions of the beamformers, which greatly reduce the number of variables, leading to a simplified multi-PA positioning problem.
-For the resultant problem, we have developed an efficient L-BFGS-based algorithm that only takes first-order computations.
-Our proposed algorithms can achieve a distinct power reduction, offering a promising solution for the energy-efficient designs in PA systems.
+For the general PA scenario, we derived closed-form solutions of the beamformers, which greatly reduce the number of variables, leading to a simplified multi-PA positioning problem. { For the resultant problem, we have analyzed the impact of link correlation and developed an efficient L-BFGS-based algorithm that only takes first-order computations.} Our proposed algorithms can achieve a distinct power reduction, offering a promising solution for the energy-efficient designs in PA systems.